Triumph Tour: Touring tenure

-The Triumph Tour began in Memphis, Tennessee and ended with a sold-out week of shows in Inglewood.
+The Triumph Tour began in Memphis, Tennessee, and ended with a sold-out week of shows in Inglewood.
 Each show earned highly positive reviews, in part due to Michael's leadership and showmanship.
 His brothers also earned praise, particularly for Randy's and Tito's musicality, and Marlon's dance ability.
 The tour marked the last truly integrated group effort, as Michael's solo career would soon eclipse his success with his brothers.
 The tour was so well-received and popular that Epic had the brothers record a variety of shows, and compile them for an upcoming live release.
-It's rumored that the tracks were recorded during stops in Memphis, New York City, Buffalo and Providence.
+It is rumored that the tracks were recorded during stops in Memphis, New York City, Buffalo and Providence.
 The live album, The Jacksons Live!, came out in the winter of 1981, and went gold in its initial run.
 Current sales are two million.

 After the tour ended, Michael went back to record Thriller, his follow-up to Off the Wall (1979).
 It would be three years before the Jacksons would go back on the road again.
 Rolling Stone later named the Triumph Tour one of the best 25 tours between 1967 and 1987.
 To showcase the success of the Triumph Tour, Michael Jackson commented that it was their first show without any marginal material.
-After the Triumph tour, Michael patterned the Victory Tour (1984) and his Bad World Tour (1987–1989).
+Michael patterned the Victory Tour (1984) and his Bad World Tour (1987–1989) after the Triumph tour.

 Stage

 The stage was dark and had three groups of strobe lights, all of them containing different colors of lights, facing the stage diagonally.
 The stage also had a spotlight that followed the main performers.
-In addition to the lighting, the musicians played their instruments on fixtures (the horn section to the left of the stage, the drums to the center, and keyboards to the right; with the exception of the guitarists and Randy Jackson who played the piano, keyboards, and assorted percussion).
+In addition to the lighting, the musicians played their instruments on fixtures (the horn section to the left of the stage, the drums to the center, and keyboards to the right; with the exception of the guitarists and Randy Jackson who played the piano, keyboards, and different percussions).